 After sunset, go back inside the walls and explore the old town at night.
-With its narrow streets and a scenic lighting, the city which can be a little chaotic during the day takes on a completely different atmosphere.
-Walking around the main streets is safe and most of the stores closes at 9 pm, restaurants and bars being opened until later.
+With its narrow streets and scenic lighting, the city, which can be a little chaotic during the day, takes on a completely different atmosphere.
+Walking around the main streets is safe and, most of the stores close at 9 pm, restaurants and bars being opened until later.
 Also, only at night, you can see the beautiful dome of the cathedral all lit up!

 The dome of the cathedral of Cartagena de Indias.